oneice2020/fast-elasticsearch-vector-scoring/README.md

 ## Elasticsearch version
-* master branch is designed for Elasticsearch 5.6.9.
+* current branch is designed for Elasticsearch 5.6.16.
 * for Elasticsearch 7.9.0 use branch `es-7.9.0`
 * for Elasticsearch 7.5.2 use branch `es-7.5.2`
 * for Elasticsearch 7.5.0 use branch `es-7.5.0`